rule

 Text 7

-Heartening the good of all people have saints like Dadhîci, S'ibi and other great servants of God, forsaken the most difficult up to their very lives; what objection would there be against donating the land?
+While looking after the good of all people, saints, like Dadhîci, S'ibi and other great servants of God, have given up, on matters most difficult to forsake, to the point of their very lives.
+Then what objection would there be against donating the land?

 Heartening the good of all people have saints like Dadhîci, S'ibi and other great servants of God, forsaken the most difficult up to their very lives; what objection would there be against donating the land?
 (Vedabase)